 After Tablighis, how Rohingya Muslims are now posing a challenge in the COVID-19 fight

 New Delhi, Apr 18: The Tablighi Jamaat congregation contributed to a steep rise in the number of coronavirus cases in India.
-The Jamaat members after attending the congregation at Nizamuddin last month, spanned out to different parts of the country and spread the virus like wild fire.
+The Jamaat members after attending the congregation at Nizamuddin last month spanned out to different parts of the country and spread the virus-like wildfire.

 Even as the states continue to cope with the menace that the Tablighis created, the Home Ministry has now asked both states and Union Territories to investigate the links between the Tablighis and Rohingya.
 The letter written by Srinivasu K, deputy secretary internal security division-1 said that the Rohingya Muslims have attended several congregations of the Tablighi Jamaat.
 There is a possibility that they may have contracted COVID-19.